software-students-spring2025/1-specification-exercise-mikezhu/README.md

 - **Would you be interested in using an app that aggregates information from multiple gaming platforms and automatically recommends the best deals?**<br>
   Ans: Yes
 - **If so, what core features would you expect from such an application?**<br>
-  _Examples: a unified deals list, price comparison tools, automatic recommendation system, deal alerts, etc._
+  _Examples: a unified deals list, price comparison tools, automatic recommendation system, deal alerts, etc._<br>
   Ans: "I’d expect to see a unified deals list, robust price comparison tools, notifications for limited-time offers, and perhaps a personalized recommendation system based on my gaming preferences."
 ---